Updated: December 15, 2022

 - Liquidation Centers – Big liquidation sellers will buy just about any overstocked item.
 Mind you, it won’t be a great deal, but a pennies on the dollar is better than zero.
 This is a good option if you have a large number of units of the same product that you need to sell.

 - Charitable Donations – You can also take this as an opportunity to give back to your community.
-This is something that most retailers do anyway, but if you can combine it with stock that must go, it’s a win-win.
+Donating items is something that most retailers do anyway, but if you can combine it with slow-moving inventory that must go, it’s a win-win.
 Plus, you can earn federal income tax deductions for idle merchandise donations.

 - Negotiate with Your Supplier – Your supplier may allow some returns depending on the situation.
 You can argue that the product was a poor choice for your market.
 If the items are still in perfect shape and in the original packaging, a supplier may have another source for it and happily take it back.
 After all, you’re giving your suppliers business; they want to make you happy just as you do with your customers.

-It’s not an easy task, but one that’s best anticipated and prepared for.
-Let us know what methods have worked for you, and consider trying out one of these suggestions after the holidays this year.
+Dealing with slow-moving items is no easy task.
+Nonetheless, it’s one that’s best anticipated and prepared for.
+KORONA POS offers the best retail sales reporting and inventory management on the market.
+Our smart, robust software offers insights to help business operators get a clear picture about their product performance and stock levels.
 Contact us at KORONA with any questions about how your retail POS system can manage your overstock inventory.
 We’re here to help your business succeed.